CipherIQ/docs-portal/docs/index.md

 ### Commercial Support

-For IoT/OT manufacturers and enterprises requiring professional support:
+For IoT/OT manufacturers and enterprises requiring a commercial license or professional support:

 - **Email:** sales@cipheriq.com